apache/aurora/docs/features/resource-isolation.md

 Mesos reserves the right to throttle or even kill them if they might affect existing high-priority user-facing services.

-As of today, the only revocable resource supported by Aurora are CPU resources.
+As of today, the only revocable resource supported by Aurora are CPU and RAM resources.
 A job can opt-in to use those by specifying the `revocable` [Configuration Tier](../features/multitenancy.md#configuration-tiers).
-A revocable job will only be scheduled using revocable CPU resources, even if there are plenty of non-revocable resources available.
+A revocable job will only be scheduled using revocable resources, even if there are plenty of non-revocable resources available.

 The Aurora scheduler must be [configured to receive revocable offers](../operations/configuration.md#resource-isolation)